 However, fuel cell vehicles have advantages too.
 They are potentially lighter, smaller, cheaper, faster to refuel – and cleaner (considering the whole life cycle from mining to disposal) – than Li-ion battery ones.

-A real major barrier is the hydrogen refuelling infrastructure.
+A major barrier is the hydrogen refuelling infrastructure.
 It is severely lacking in Europe and elsewhere.
-It is more challenging to implement than the Li-ion one.
-Partly due to lack of innovation in the technology at global level, for several years.
+It is more challenging to implement than the Li-ion one, partly due to a lack of innovation in this technology at the global level, for several years.

-There is a strong reason which may give fuel cells the boost they need to become a mainstream power technology for cars and most if not all forms of transportation: geopolitics.
+There is a strong reason that may give fuel cells the boost they need to become a mainstream power technology for cars and most if not all forms of transportation: geopolitics.

-The Japanese car makers – Toyota, Honda and Nissan – have been investing in fuels cells for many years and remain determined to continue to do so.
-They are backed by their government who does not want to depend on China… And hydrogen is the most common element in the universe!
+The Japanese carmakers – Toyota, Honda and Nissan – have been investing in fuel cells for many years and remain determined to continue to do so.
+They are backed by their government which does not want to depend on China.
+In addition, hydrogen is the most common element in the universe!

 Some Western car and technology companies are betting on fuel cells too.

 There is no doubt that Elon Musk is doing great things with Tesla.
 But he may be wrong on fuel cells.
-We believe that soon enough the choice of car may not be between a petrol and an electric vehicle (Li-ion).
+We believe that in the future the choice of the car you drive may not be between a petrol and an electric vehicle (Li-ion).
 It may be between two different electric vehicles – Li-ion and fuel cells.

-We also believe that eventually fuel cells may become the dominant power technology, at least for larger vehicles.
+We also believe that eventually, fuel cells may become the dominant power technology, at least for larger vehicles.